-If the Jordan Consulting Agreement is terminated due to Mr. Jordan's death or disability, Jordan Consulting or Mr. Jordan's estate or his beneficiaries, as the case may be, will be entitled to receive (i) the Accrued Liabilities; (ii) any unpaid annual cash bonus in respect of any completed fiscal year that has ended prior to the date of such termination, with such amount determined based on actual performance during such fiscal year as determined by the Company's Compensation Committee on the sixtieth day following termination; (iii) a lump sum payment of any non-discretionary annual cash bonus that would have been payable based on actual performance with respect to the year of termination in the absence of Mr. Jordan's death or disability, pro-rated for the period that Mr. Jordan worked prior to his death or disability, and payable at the same time as the bonus would have been paid in the absence of Mr. Jordan's death or disability; and (iv) immediate vesting of any and all equity or equity-related awards previously awarded to Jordan Consulting and Mr. Jordan or Mr. Jordan are estate, as applicable, shall execute and shall not rescind, a release in favor of the Company and all related companies, individuals, and entities, in a form satisfactory to the Company.
+If the Jordan Consulting Agreement is terminated due to Mr. Jordan's death or disability, Jordan Consulting or Mr. Jordan's estate or his beneficiaries, as the case may be, will be entitled to receive (i) the Accrued Liabilities; (ii) any unpaid annual cash bonus in respect of any completed fiscal year that has ended prior to the date of such termination, with such amount determined based on actual performance during such fiscal year as determined by the Company's Compensation Committee on the sixtieth day following termination; (iii) a lump sum payment of any non-discretionary annual cash bonus that would have been payable based on actual performance with respect to the year of termination in the absence of Mr. Jordan's death or disability, pro-rated for the period that Mr. Jordan worked prior to his death or disability, and payable at the same time as the bonus would have been paid in the absence of Mr. Jordan's death or disability; and (iv) immediate vesting of any and all equity or equity-related awards previously awarded to Jordan Consulting, irrespective of the type of award.
+As a condition precedent to payment of any amount or provision of any benefit to Mr. Jordan upon termination, Jordan Consulting and Mr. Jordan or Mr. Jordan's estate, as applicable, shall execute and shall not rescind, a release in favor of the Company and all related companies, individuals, and entities, in a form satisfactory to the Company.